fboes/broilerplate/docs/development/server.md

 The local Vagrant setup will execute any commands from [`setup/vagrant/bootstrap.sh`](../../setup/vagrant/bootstrap.sh).
 In this case Vagrant will install all required dependencies for your project and start the [Grunt watcher](grunt.md).

+After starting Vagrant there will be a webserver, running at the host name you set it to under [`setup/vagrant/Vagrantfile`](../../setup/vagrant/Vagrantfile).

 Testing for IE
 --------------